-Setting name Setting address Services provided at setting Reviewer Date Notes: Qualities required for all home and communi ty-based services setting Not located in building/on grounds with institutional charact eristics Is the setting in a publicly or privately operated facility that provides inpatient institutional treatment?
-Is the setting located in a building on the grounds of, or adjacent to, a public institution?
+Setting name Setting address Services provided at setting Reviewer Date Notes: Qualities required for all home and communi ty-based services setting Not located in building/on grounds with institutional charact teristics Is the setting in a publicly or privately operated facility that j Is the setting located in a building on the grounds of, or adjacent .
 Does not isolate recipients from broader community of individual iduals not receiving HCBS?
 Does the setting provide multiple types of services/activities on-site with consequent decrease in opportunities for recipient participation in broader community?
 Does the setting isolate recipients because of its nature, e.g., disability-specific farm community, gated/secured community for people with disabilities, residential school?
 Is the setting located in the community among private residences rather than in a business area?
 Does the setting operate in a manner that congregates recipients so that they live/receive services in an area separate from non-recipients?
 Does the setting use interventions/restrictions like those that might be used in institutional settings, or are deemed unacceptable in HCBS settings, e.g., seclusion, chemical restraints, locked doors?
-Provides opportunities and support for employment in competitive, integrated settings Do any recipients work in integrated community settings?
+Provides opportunities and support for employment in comp etitive, integrated settings Do any recipients work in integrated community settings?
 Does the setting offer, to recipients who would like to work, able to pursue that option?
-Does the setting support recipients that do work, e.g., planning prompting recipients when it is time to go to work, assuring the provides opportunities to participate in and receive services in the provides opportunities to participate in and receive services in the provides opportunities to participate in and receive services in the provides opportunities to participate in and receive services in the provides opportunities to participate in and receive services in the provides opportunities to participate in and receive services in the provides opportunities to participate in the provides opportunities opportunities to participate in the provides opportunities opportunities ng services around the work schedule, transportation is available?
+Does the setting support recipients that do work, e.g., planning prompting recipients when it is time to go to work, assuring ng services around the work schedule, transportation is available?
+Provides opportunities to participate in and receive services in community